Using the UCPL

 - Metapolicy: The University's 'Policy on Policies'.
 Outlines the processes and responsibilities applicable to the University's institutional policies.
 The Metapolicy can be found via the search function in the UC Policy Library Home.

 - Policies: A policy is a University Council or delegated authority approved document regarding the University’s position and expectations in a particular area.
 It clearly communicates the University’s direction and ensures compliance with University goals, values, strategies and relevant statutory and regulatory regimes.
 A policy will consist of statements including (but not limited to) what the policy is about, why it is required, consequences of non-compliance, what department governs it and who is responsible for executing and enforcing it.
-Policies will usual include Procedures and/or Guidelines as sub-headings.
+Policies will usually include Procedures and/or Guidelines as sub-headings.
 For example: Fraud Response Policy.

-- Procedures: A procedure is a standardised, step by step method of implementing the University’s goals, strategies and compliance with regulatory and statutory regimes, at a high level.
+- Procedures: A procedure is a standardised, step-by-step method of implementing the University’s goals, strategies and compliance with regulatory and statutory regimes, at a high level.
 Those procedures published on the UCPL are also University Council or delegated authority approved.
 Compliance is expected to avoid breach of policy.
 Procedures will identify what tasks are performed who performs what task, as well as when and at what standard they are to be performed.
 For example: Performance-Based Research Fund (PBRF) – Funding and Allocation Procedures.

 - Guidelines: A guideline is a University Council or delegated authority approved “best practice” statement that supports the implementation of policy or procedure by identifying risk mitigation methods and/or methods to enhance efficiency, accuracy or productivity.
 If the guidelines are followed, the risk of acting outside of policy or procedures is substantially reduced.
 If guidelines are not followed, deviation should be explained as it could contribute to a breach of procedure or policy, or increase the risk of a breach.